Grief Care

 How we’ll work together

-I also offer free, 15 minute consultations over zoom, to help you decide if working together is right for you.
+I offer free, 15 minute consultations over zoom, to help you decide if working together is right.
 You can schedule that here.

-We’ll meet together at the Portland Grief House.
+We’ll meet together in the Orange Room at the Portland Grief House.
 For any session, please see my scheduling page for discount codes which can be used as a sliding scale.
 If you prefer to meet virtually, please indicate this when scheduling.

 How I think about and work with grief ~